SPANISH INTERACTIVE NOTEBOOKS:

 This is another instance where graphic organizers keep the terms simple.
 This includes a family tree with names, so you can discuss them or play guess who, as well as space for a famous family tree made by students.

 Last year I did an IPA and unit on food.
-It was more themed than I usually do, but I had many students traveling to Latin America or eating at restaurants with Spanish-speaking staff.
+It was more themed than I usually do, but I had some students getting ready to travel to Latin America.

 Some teachers like their students to keep a dictionary per unit or per theme.
 This booklet come with my vocabulary pack, with space to record and illustrate terms.